Getting your Driver’s License

 If you plan on spending time in Europe before in-processing the base, we suggest you obtain an international driver's permit from your local AAA in the U.S. For more information on this process, go to AAA.com.

 Once you have in-processed the base, your AAA international drivers permit cannot be used for international travel.
+YOU MUST OBTAIN A USAREUR LICENSE TO DRIVE IN EUROPE.
 After you obtain your permanent USAREUR license, obtain an application for the European international license through the 52 SFS Driver's Testing office.
 The license costs 16 Euros and must be obtained at the Bitburg courthouse.

 What if I have a visitor who needs to drive a USAREUR-plated vehicle?